hbp-unibi/pynam/README.md

 Note that the `<SIMULATOR>` is needed in order to partition the experiment according to the hardware resources.
-This command will generate a set of ".in.json.gz" files that can be passed to the execution stage:
+This command will generate a set of ".in.gz" files that can be passed to the execution stage:

     ./run.py <SIMULATOR> --exec <IN_1> ... <IN_N>

 This command will execute the network simulations for the given network descriptions -- if more than one network descriptions is given, a new process will be spawned for each execution.
-Generates a series of ".out.json.gz" files in the same directory as the input files.
+Generates a series of ".out.gz" files in the same directory as the input files.

     ./run.py <TARGET> --analyse <OUT_1> ... <OUT_N>